-2 ENVIRONMENTAL IMPACT ANALYSIS PROCESS
+3 ENVIRONMENTAL IMPACT ANALYSIS PROCESS

-32 CFR 989, "Environmental Impact Analysis Process," or EIAP, is the Air Force's implementation tool for the National Environmental Policy Act (NEPA).
-EIAP provides the Air Force with a framework on how to comply with NEPA and the President's Council on Environmental Quality (CEQ) Regulations for Implementing the Procedural Provisions of NEPA (40 CFR Parts 1500-1508, referred to as the CEQ Regulations).
-Additionally, for air quality (according to 32 CFR 989.30), all EIAP documents must address the Clean Air Act (CAA) Conformity Rules (CRs) requirements.
+32 CFR 989, "Environmental Impact Analysis Process," or EIAP, is the USAF's implementation tool for the National Environmental Policy Act (NEPA).
+EIAP provides the USAF with a framework on how to comply with NEPA and the CEQ Regulations for Implementing the Procedural Provisions of NEPA (40 CFR Parts 1500-1508, referred to as the CEQ Regulations).
+Additionally, for air quality (according to 32 CFR 989.30), all EIAP documents must address the Clean Air Act (CAA) Conformity Rules requirements.

-2.1 What is NEPA?
+3.1 What is NEPA?

 NEPA, enacted on January 1, 1970, is the nation's broadest environmental law and applies to all federal agencies and the activities they manage, regulate, or fund.
-NEPA allows federal officials to make their decisions based on a clear understanding of a proposal's environmental consequences.
+NEPA allows Federal officials to make their decisions based on a clear understanding of a proposal's environmental consequences.
 In addition, it mandates use of public involvement to promote full disclosure of potential impacts and as a means of helping the decision maker to reach an informed decision.
 (Congress 1969)

-NEPA requires federal agencies to give appropriate consideration to all potential environmental impacts, to all affected resources, due to any proposed action and/or alternatives.
-Other environmental laws, such as the Endangered Species Act and the Clean Air Act, are more focused on a particular resource, whereas NEPA is an umbrella law that brings numerous environmental regulations together in application.
+NEPA requires Federal agencies to give appropriate consideration to all potential environmental impacts, to all affected resources, due to any proposed action and/or alternatives.
+Other environmental laws, such as the Endangered Species Act and the CAA, are focused on a particular resource, whereas NEPA is an umbrella law that brings numerous environmental regulations together in application.

-2.2 What are the CRs?
+3.2 What are the Conformity Rules?

 Conformity Rules (40 CFR 51 Subpart W and 40 CFR 93 Subpart A & B) apply only to air quality and only in areas that are designated by the EPA as nonattainment or maintenance for meeting the NAAQS.
-The CRs require an air quality assessment to ensure Federal actions do not interfere with a state's plans to meet NAAQSs (known as State Implementation Plans or SIPs).
-Under 40 CFR 51.850-51.860 (Subpart W), States or eligible Tribes may create conformity provisions that may contain criteria and procedures more stringent than the requirements described in 40 CFR 93 Subpart B. Conformity Applicability Analyses and Determinations are developed in parallel with EIAP documents, but are separate and distinct requirements and should be either documented separately or addressed independently in a single document.
-To increase the utility of a conformity determination in performing the EIAP, the conformity determination should be completed prior to the completion of the EIAP so as to allow incorporation of the information from the conformity evaluation/s into the EIAP document.
-There are two separate CRs; Transportation Conformity and General Conformity:
+The Conformity Rules require an air quality assessment to ensure Federal actions do not interfere with a state's plans to meet NAAQSs (known as State Implementation Plans or SIPs).
+There are two separate Conformity Rules: Transportation Conformity 40 CFR 93 Subpart A & B) and General Conformity (40 CFR 51 Subpart W and 40 CFR 93 Subpart B).
+Normally only General Conformity applies to USAF actions.

-2.2.1 Transportation Conformity (40 CFR 93 Subpart A)
+3.2.1 Transportation Conformity (40 CFR 93 Subpart A)

-- Applies to Federal Highway Administration or Federal Transit Administration (FHWA/FTA) highway or transit projects (i.e., federal highway and transit actions) only. - Sets policy, criteria, and procedures for demonstrating and assuring conformity of federal highway and transit activities to applicable implementation plans (i.e., SIPs).
+Transportation Conformity applies to Federal Highway Administration or Federal Transit Administration (FHWA/FTA) highway or transit projects (i.e., federal highway and transit actions) only.
+Transportation Conformity sets policy, criteria, and procedures for demonstrating and assuring conformity of federal highway and transit activities to applicable implementation plans (i.e., SIPs).